Erdos-Projects/summer26-math-genealogy/notebooks/subject_analysis-Yilong/README.md

 2. **Top 10 recent subject trends**
    The top subjects are selected by average share over 2000–2025, then plotted as smoothed time series.

-3. **Stacked area charts
+3. **Stacked area charts**
 These show the changing composition of the major subject areas, with smaller subjects grouped into “Other.”

 A 5-year centered rolling average is used in several plots to smooth yearly fluctuations.

 ## Preliminary Findings

 We find for both pure and applied math, subject precentages changed drastically before 1960, and stablizes after 1960.
 This may due to the low number of Ph.D. students before 1960.
+Some sharp behavior near the final years should be interpreted cautiously because recent MGP data may be incomplete.

 ### Pure Math